-- Gently warm the skimmed, jellified beef broth over a medium heat.
+- Gently warm the remaining jellified broth over a medium heat.

-- Pull the meat from the bone and then shred with your fingers.
+- Pull the meat from the bone and then shred it with your fingers.

 - Pour into the soup whilst whisking.

-- When the soup has thickened add in the shredded beef and allow to gently cook out for 4 or 5 minutes.
+- Add in the shredded beef and allow to gently warm through for 4 or 5 minutes.